Ḥaḍ°rat Sul°ṭān Bāhū (AS)

 Communists can never be too fanatical about justice.
 Yet, many left–wing populists, parotting a meme, disparage others as social justice warriors (SJWs for short).
 What is the point of being a Leftist if one does not fight social injustice?
 Certainly, there are plenty of other activities in which one could become engaged.
 Hobbies are abundant.
 One can shop, text, surf the web, or chat on the phone.
 Battling particular injustices also does not preclude one from working, more specifically, for communism.
 One can then enroll in courses, or read books, on time management.
 Ultimately, how much one chooses to engage daily in this or that activity is a private matter.
 One could even, heavens forbid, dedicate one’s life to battling injustice.

 Among many left–wing populists on NationStates, terms like SJW, regressive left, and, perhaps saddest of all, feminist have become shorthand articulations for everything I do not like—and then some.
 People use these designations, while rarely (if ever) defining them, and assuming that the people deciphering these postings will share the identical definitions as the original writers.
-That is an ostensibly weak and unjustified supposition.
-Words, I would suggest, are, in and of themselves, devoid of significance.
-Rather, one makes up, concocts, a meaning within one’s own mind.
-As an only recently awakened Autistic, new to the experiences of empathy and love, I adore all these people and, what is more, deeply identify with them.
+One makes up, concocts, a meaning within one’s own mind.
+Words, in and of themselves, lack significance.
+Such jargons are merely convenient means to write or speak without ever saying anything.
+As an only recently awakened Autistic, new to the experiences of empathy and love, I adore these people and, what is more, deeply identify with them.

 Anti–white racism, misandry, Islamophilia…